-Thirty years ago yesterday, Tracy Chapman released “Fast Car.”
+Thirty-four years ago, Tracy Chapman released “Fast Car.”
 The song starts out with a now-recognizable acoustic strum before leading into Chapman’s signature alto storytelling.

 You got a fast car

 Maybe we make a deal

 Maybe together we can get somewhere

 The song was the lead single from her eponymous debut album, but it wasn’t until June that it became a radio hit after Chapman performed it live during Nelson Mandela’s 70th Birthday Tribute at Wembley Stadium in London.
 The then-24-year-old famously performed twice that night, after Stevie Wonder walked out, giving the young artist some much needed visibility.
 Her album sold 1,750,000 more copies in two weeks.
 “Fast Car” reached #6 on the Billboard charts and received two Grammy nods (Record of the Year and Song of the Year).

 “Fast Car” was praised for its working class theme; its folk-pop POV from a Black woman artist who defied tired genre tropes; its timeless transcendence.
 Somehow it also became a lesbian anthem; one of those campfire singalongs that begs for a join-in on the chorus and a natural choice for a road trip playlist.